ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 so once it’s initialised, you can access it from everywhere in the code just by accessing its unique instance.
 The sub-systems wrappers are instead dedicated abstract classes, which may have a "production" and an "emulated" concrete implementation.
-Each sub-system extend a common base abstract class (which provides a common interface for some recurrent operations) and, usually, supports a specific configuration.
+Each sub-system extends a common base abstract class (which provides a common interface for some recurrent operations) and, usually, supports a specific configuration.

 **What is the difference between a facade and a wrapper?**

 A doubt that may arise is: why do we need both facades and wrappers?
-The doubt is more than legit, since they both represent the SUT, they both have classes for the sub-systems and they both have references to the devices.
-Said that, the choice of having both is not casual and is based on the fact that, even if they represent the same thing, they are used in different contexts and for different purposes.
+The doubt is legitimate, since they both represent the SUT, they both have classes for the sub-systems and they both have references to the devices.
+Despite that, the choice of having both is not casual and is based on the fact that, even if they represent the same thing, they are used in different contexts and for different purposes.

 - The facades are used in the test scripts to provide a high-level interface to the SUT.
-They are mean to be 100% agnostic of technical details and instead they are focused on exposing the (business meaningful) operations that can be performed over the SUT and the devices that are part of it.
+They are mean to be 100% agnostic to technical details and instead they are focused on exposing the operations (meaningful to the business) that can be performed over the SUT and the devices that are part of it.

 - The wrappers instead are something opposite, they are a more internal